2000 NAPA 500: Team sponsors

-Race report
+Race

 It wasn't uncommon for a NASCAR Winston Cup Series race in the 1990s to have only three to five cars on the lead lap.
 If someone spun, didn't hit the wall or anyone else, and could fire it up and get going, there would be no reason to wave a caution flag for multiple laps.
-Between 8-12 cars on the lead lap was considered to be a typical performance at a NASCAR Winston Cup Series race during the 1990s; a far cry compared to the more than 15 cars on the lead lap at short track in the current NASCAR.
+Between 8-12 cars on the lead lap was considered to be a typical performance at a NASCAR Winston Cup Series race during the 1990s; compared to the more than 15 cars on the lead lap at short track in the current NASCAR.

 Approximately 14% of the race was run under a caution flag; the average green flag run was 31 laps.
 Several accidents and oil spills caused eight caution periods for 44 laps.
 Three hundred and twenty-five laps were completed in 3 hours, 32 minutes and 32 seconds.
 Jerry Nadeau beat Dale Earnhardt to the finish line by 1.338 seconds to win the race (his first and only victory in Winston Cup competition).
 ESPN's Bob Jenkins, calling his last Winston Cup event for ESPN, called the finish thus:

 As the competitors of the race completed lap 320, Dale Earnhardt finally achieved the feat of completing 10000 laps in a single NASCAR Winston Cup Series season before his death at the 2001 Daytona 500.
 The race was officially started shortly after 1:00 PM Eastern Standard Time and finished at approximately 4:32 PM EST.

 Geoff Bodine finished last due to an engine problem on lap 11.
 Buckshot Jones was the lowest finisher to complete the event, finishing in 37th place, 48 laps behind the lead lap drivers.
 Jeremy Mayfield had a winning racecar that was forced to leave the race on lap 53 due to engine problems; this performance was typical of his 2000 NASCAR Winston Cup Series season.
 Darrell Waltrip finishes 34th in his final Cup start and 7 laps behind Jerry Nadeau; even though it was certainly not the "victory tour" that he had planned.
 For the 2001 season, Waltrip would begin working as a color commentator for Fox Sports' coverage of Winston Cup racing.
 Waltrip's retirement also ended a rocky relationship between himself and Travis Carter Motorsports that lasted since the 1998 NASCAR Winston Cup Series season.